 Creating a budget that works means knowing exactly how you’re spending your money.
 "Most people have an idea where their money comes from, but very few have an accurate idea of where it all goes," says John Gajkowski, Certified Financial Planner and co-founder of Money Managers Financial Group.

 Tracking your money—with digital budgeting tools, an Excel spreadsheet or old-school pen and paper—might reveal a gap between expectations and actual spending habits.
 Or help you see why you’re consistently spending everything you earn.
-Making small adjustments, like trimming your cable package or utility bills or committing to packing one lunch a week, can help free up cash.
+Even small adjustments, like trimming your cable package or utility bills or committing to packing one lunch a week, can help free up cash.

 2. Pay yourself first.

-You know it’s important to financially prepare for the future, but how do you do it when money’s tight?
-The trick is “paying yourself first,” or earmarking cash for your emergency fund and longer-term savings goals before buying groceries or anything else.
+You know it’s important to prepare for the future, but how do you do it when money’s tight?
+The trick is “paying yourself first,” or earmarking cash for your emergency fund and longer-term goals before buying groceries or anything else.

 3. Automate everything you can.